 So, what path should you travel?
 How can you ensure success?

-Choose the right guide-one with experience helping companies like yours consolidate IT environments.
+Choose the right guide-one with experience at helping companies like yours consolidate their IT environments.
 Choose a partner with the imagination and vision you need.
 Choose Hewlett-Packard.

 Without question, HP is the experienced leader in refining infrastructure to deliver greater business value.
-Whether it's allocating dynamic resources or optimizing performance and managing service delivery end-to-end, HP's offerings incorporate intelligence at every level.
+Whether it's dynamic resource allocation or optimizing performance and managing service delivery end-to-end, HP's offerings incorporate intelligence at every level.